How the US Trade Tariffs Will Affect Amazon FBA Sellers [Part Two]

 The cause and effect beneath the headlines is already rippling across the globe and will in turn affect Amazon sellers.
 Part one drew a picture of the present situation and last year’s history of tariffs, and together with Paul’s helpful analysis, we saw how Amazon sellers can better track and analyze their metrics, producing accurate, organized pricing to guard their bottom line.

 In this second segment, we will see the picture from a unique viewpoint: diving into the depths of the import/export process, and discovering the intricacies and knock-on effects of the current Trade War climate.

-Owner – Well, certain products that we import have zero tariffs.
+Owner: Well, certain products that we import have zero tariffs.
 They just don’t have a tariff.
 Even coming from China, but we’re still affected.
-We make about 40 percent of our products here in the United States using U.S. made materials, and 60 percent comes from China: cables, power supplies, light controllers, and other electronic components.
+We make about 40% of our products here in the United States using U.S. made materials, and 60% comes from China: cables, power supplies, light controllers, and other electronic components.

-A2X – Some sellers are “waiting it out”, watching the costs of their next delivery of imported goods, but also some are overstocking.
+A2X: Some sellers are “waiting it out”, watching the costs of their next delivery of imported goods, but also some are overstocking.
 What about the timing, when is it right to sit tight or to pre-order?
-His answer was revealing, as there’s definitely knock-on effects in the market.

-Owner – Well, there’s the actual on-water transfer costs: harbor freight fees, and in southern California you have about 900 and up additional fees; for example, Clean Seas environmental fee.
-Then there’s merchandise tax which, on the typical container, would run 6 percent of the total value.
+Owner: Well, there’s the actual on-water transfer costs: harbor freight fees, and in southern California you have about 900 and up additional fees; for example, Clean Seas environmental fee.
+Then there’s merchandise tax which, on the typical container, would run 6% of the total value.